andhikahazra/andhikahazra/README.md

 ## Hi there 👋
 Welcome to My GitHub Profile! 🚀

-My name is Andhika Hazra, and I am currently a student at the University of Technology Yogyakarta.
-I have a strong passion for web development and I am excited to share my journey and projects with you here on GitHub.
+My name is Andhika Hazra, and I am currently a second-semester student at the University of Technology Yogyakarta, majoring in Informatics in the Faculty of Science and Technology.
+I have a strong passion for web development, and I am excited to share my journey and projects with you here on GitHub.

 As an aspiring web developer, I am constantly learning and exploring new technologies and methodologies to enhance my skills.
 My primary focus is on creating user-friendly, efficient, and aesthetically pleasing web applications.
 I believe that a well-designed website can make a significant impact, and I strive to bring innovative ideas to life through my work.